LeddaZ/LeddaBot/README.md

-# EmojiBot
+# LeddaBot
-Discord bot that replaces text in messages with regional indicator emojis
+Discord bot that replaces text in messages with regional indicator emojis and does other stuff.

 ## Usage
 `!emoji string`